developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 -8<- "docs/codes/0009/aws-oidc/outputs.tf"
 ```

-The code should be self-explanatory, especially at this point after coverying
+The code should be self-explanatory, especially at this point after covering
 three blog posts on the topic of [OpenID Connect](/category/openid-connect).

 But, let's emphasize the highlighting points: